VW Tiguan Water Pump Problems and Replacement Guide (2009–2025)

 Overheating is relatively rare but can occur if coolant loss becomes severe.
 If the temperature gauge climbs into the danger zone, stop driving immediately to prevent further engine damage.

-If you are an experienced DIYer, replacing your Tiguan’s water pump is likely to not be a big deal.
+If you are an experienced DIYer, replacing your Tiguan’s water pump is likely not a big deal.
 To access the pump, you will want to remove the intake manifold.
-During the replacement, it is best to replace the thermostat housing, water pump, and any coolant hoses or seals that are associated with the system.
-The work may also involve replacing the water pump drive belt and and the reverse thread 1 time use bolt for this.
+During replacement, it is best to replace the thermostat housing, water pump, and any coolant hoses or seals associated with the system.
+The work may also involve replacing the water pump drive belt and the reverse-thread, one-time-use bolt for it.

-• DIY Video Resource: We do have a video showing how to replace a water pump on a 2.0t Gen 3 engine.
-This video was performed on a MK7, but this would be an almost identical procedure on your MQB Tiguan.
+• DIY Video Resource: We do have a video showing how to replace a water pump on a 2.0T Gen 3 engine.
+This video was performed on a MK7, but the procedure is almost identical on the MQB Tiguan.

-• While you're in there: When the intake manifold is removed on your 2.0t Gen3 engine, we would advise considering to perform a carbon cleaning.
-While not a major issue on this engine, you will have full access to intake valves making this job much easier.
+• While you're in there: When the intake manifold is removed on your 2.0T Gen 3 engine, we suggest considering a carbon cleaning.
+While not a major issue on this engine, you will have full access to the intake valves, making the job much easier.
 We have details about carbon cleaning in a video linked below.

 How to Replace a GEN 3 Engine Water Pump - VIDEO